 The final blessing

 If it turns out that the people, through their unfaithfulness, are wasting all their blessings, how will the faithfulness of God turn out in the end?
-It will become clear that Israel will only be blessed under the rule of his Messiah, the Lord Jesus Christ, Who by His power will introduce the blessing and by that same power will maintain the blessing.
+It will become clear that Israel will only be blessed under the rule of their Messiah, the Lord Jesus Christ, Who by His power will introduce the blessing and by that same power will maintain the blessing.
 The enemy will have no chance of robbing the people of that blessing.

 The book of Ruth, which happens in the time of Judges (Rth 1:1), concludes with the name of “David” (Rth 4:22).
 When David becomes king, he deals with the enemies and secures the blessing for the people.
 In David we see a wonderful reference to the Lord Jesus, who will do the same for His people of Israel when He returns to earth.